Pawland

 Can Kittens Have Catnip?

-Kittens can interact with Catnip safely but won’t respond until 3–6 months old.
+Kittens can interact with Catnip safely, but won’t respond until 3–6 months old.
 Recommended to use less to avoid overstimulation.
 Monitor for vomiting or diarrhea, which is rare.
 Choose cat toys without Catnip for young kittens to prevent accidental ingestion.

-Can Humans Eat Catnip?
+Can Humans Eat Catnip or Drink Catnip Tea?

 Yes, humans can eat catnip.
 It’s safe in small amounts, most often used as a calming herbal tea.
 Catnip may help with relaxation, sleep, and digestion.
 It does not cause the same playful effects in humans as it does in cats.
 Eating too much catnip can cause headaches or stomach upset.
 Pregnant women, children, and people with certain health conditions should avoid it.
-In summary: catnip is edible and safe for most adults in moderation.
+In summary, catnip is edible and safe for most adults in moderation.

-Health Benefits of Catnip Tea
+Health Benefits of Catnip Tea You Should Know

 Catnip tea helps humans with the following: